main banner

 LAC Sydney BIRD 1494307

-Son of Joseph and Mary Ann Bird, of Normanby per the CWGC records.
-Sydney was 20 years old at the time of his death according to the CWGC records.
-His age on the death register was given as 21 years old.
+The Irish army having recorded his serial number, one finds sadly that this airman did not survive the war.
+Sydney was the son of Joseph and Mary Ann Bird, of Eston, Normanby per the CWGC records.
+The family lived on Lambton St, Eston in 1939.
+Sydney was 20 years old at the time of his death per the records provided to the CWGC.
+His age on the England/Wales death register was recorded as 21 years old.

-Sydney died on 4 may 1944 when Halifax BB316 aircraft of 1662 Heavy Conversion Unit crashed returning it base with engine trouble killing all but one of those on board.
+Sydney died on 4 May 1944 when Halifax BB316 aircraft of 1662 Heavy Conversion Unit crashed returning to its base with engine trouble killing all but one of those on board.
+He was one of six brothers, of whom two, Joseph and George, had died as children.
+Their mother Mary died

 He is buried in Eston Cemetery, Yorkshire.